Renault Clio hatchback

 Practicality & boot space

-The Clio has grown, but it does feel cramped inside
+The Clio has grown, but it still feels a little cramped inside

 Reliability & safety

-Improved build quality could stand the test of time
+Improved build quality should stand the test of time

 Engines, drive & performance